 The enhanced mid-range core has a 15-bit program counter capable of addressing a 32K x 14 program memory space.
-Table 3-1 shows the memory sizes implemented for the PIC12(L)F1822/16(L)F1823 family.
+Table 3-1 shows the memory sizes implemented for the PIC12(L)F1840 family.
 Accessing a location above these boundaries will cause a wrap-around within the implemented memory space.
+The Reset vector is at 0000h and the interrupt vector is at 0004h (see Figure 3-1).